KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 _This project is still in a early stage.
 Feedback and pull requests are very welcome._

-The two goals of this project are, on the one hand, to **create a better list of modules** for [MagicMirror²](https://magicmirror.builders/) and, on the other hand, to **do a few rudimentary tests** on the modules and to generate suggestions for improvements for the developers.
+The two goals of this project are:

+1. **Create a better list of modules** for [MagicMirror²](https://magicmirror.builders/).
+2. **Do a few rudimentary tests** on the modules and generate suggestions for improvements for the developers.

 ## List of modules